Toddlers nap until 3 to 4 years old, on average. Learn all you need to know about your toddler’s nap based on my 15+ years as a sleep consultant.

 Sometimes, one nap becomes a shorter 30-45-minute catnap before the transition to one nap, too, but not always.
 Generally, if both naps are less than an hour and your toddler is over 13 months, you may want to consider transitioning to one nap.

-Once your toddler is taking just one nap, until they are at least two years old, the nap is typically 2-3 hours.
-After two years old, the nap can vary between 1-3 hours, depending on age and on how much sleep he or she gets at night.
+Once your toddler is taking just one nap, until they are at least two years old, the nap is typically 2 to 3 hours long.
+After two years old, the nap can vary between one and three hours, depending on age and on how much sleep they get at night.
 Some toddlers need long, restorative naps and some need longer nights to feel refreshed, but the total in a 24-hour period should stay relatively constant.

 How much sleep does a toddler need?
 Toddler Naps At-a-Glance Chart/Guide